cossacklabs/product-docs/acra/guides/advanced-integrations/client-side-integration-with-acra-connector.md

 AcraConnector acts as a local proxy that receives requests from the app and returns decrypted answers.
 AcraConnector provides an encrypted and authenticated connection to AcraServer, which, in turn, fetches the response to the request from the database and decrypts all the data.
 AcraServer then returns the data to AcraConnector via a secure connection.

-AcraConnector works in a similar fashion with AcraTranslator, redirecting AcraStructs from application to AcraTranslator and delivering the decrypted response back.
+AcraConnector works similarly to AcraTranslator, redirecting AcraStructs from application to AcraTranslator and delivering the decrypted response back.

 This enforces maximum secrecy, employing authentication that is easy to manage (pre-shared private keys), and requires minimal intervention into your code for successful implementation!